google/nerfactor/README.md

 ## Data

-If you are using our data, see "Downloads" on the [project page](http://people.csail.mit.edu/xiuming/projects/nerfactor/).
+If you are using our data, see the "Downloads" section of the [project page](http://people.csail.mit.edu/xiuming/projects/nerfactor/).

 If you are BYOD (bringing your own data), go to [`data_gen/`](./data_gen) to